alexpovel/mypy-but-why/README.md

-# Type-State Pattern
+# mypy, but why?

-A universal pattern for *less wrong*™ code.
+A practical introduction to typing in Python.